 Artists, Weavers + Tufters

-Linder will exhibit a rug created in collaboration with Dovecot team Jonathan Cleaver, Dennis Reinmüller and Kristi Vana at the Hayward Touring British Art Show 8 opening in Leeds Art Gallery on 9 October 2015 and touring to Edinburgh, Norwich and Southampton.
+For this project, artist Linder collaborated with Dovecot team Jonathan Cleaver, Dennis Reinmüller and Kristi Vana to created a rug to be exhibited at the Hayward Touring British Art Show 8 , which opened in Leeds Art Gallery on 9 October 2015 and touring to Edinburgh, Norwich and Southampton.

 Linder has applied the principles of collage to the design of a rug for the BAS8 titled Diagrams of Love: Marriage of Eyes.
 The technique of collage is included in Ithell Colquhoun’s Children of the Mantic Stain essay as one of the many techniques that can create ‘mind pictures’.
 The diagrammatic template for the rug is in the shape of a spiral and it incorporates the patterns of two 1970s carpets found in the late Rebecca Levy’s apartment above Raven Row gallery.
-Diagrams of Love: Marriage of Eyes will be exhibited in different conflations within the gallery spaces of the four host cities of the BAS8.
-The carpet will also migrate from the gallery for one evening in each of the four host venues to become a choreographed element in the Children of the Mantic Stain ballet.
+Diagrams of Love: Marriage of Eyes was exhibited in different conflations within the gallery spaces of the four host cities of the BAS8.
+The carpet also migrated from the gallery for one evening in each of the four host venues to become a choreographed element in the Children of the Mantic Stain ballet.
 Linder has worked in collaboration with dancers from Northern Ballet and the award winning choreographer Kenneth Tindall to explore how dance may be created from a series of chance happenings.
 The fashion designer Christopher Shannon has designed his first costumes for ballet, translating the esoteric mid century writings of Ithell Colquhoun into clothes that could have been worn in Birkenhead clubs in 1992.
 In Los Angeles, the film and narrative composer Maxwell Sterling has created a score that applies the principles of the mantic stain technique to compose a series of musical motifs that each influence the other horizontally as well as vertically.
-The Diagrams of Love: Marriage of Eyes rug will migrate from the gallery to become an integral part of the choreography of Children of the Mantic Stain.